babenkoivan/scout-elasticsearch-driver/README.md

 ];
 ```

-This means that by default when you call `search` method on your model it tries to find the query string in any field.
+This means that by default when you call `search` method on a model it tries to find the query string in any field.

-To specify default search rules for a model just add a property:
+To determine default search rules for a model just add a property:

 ```php
 <?php